 could also be called pants.
 Pedal pushers, also known as clam diggers, toreador pants, motor scooter slacks, calypso, and pirate pants all came to just below the knee with either wide straight legs or cuffed bottoms.
 These short pants were developed for cyclists who wanted the comfort of shorts and the safety of pants that wouldn’t tangle in bicycle chains.

 It was popular among teens to roll up their jeans into the pedal pusher length.
 Many jeans came pre rolled as well making the pedal pusher shorts/pants common among women as well.
 Read more about 1950s pants styles.

-All 1950’s shorts were inspired by casual sport and travel wear with materials suitable for warm weather days.
+All 1950s shorts were inspired by casual sport and travel wear with materials suitable for warm weather days.
 Cotton and synthetic “wrinkle free” fabrics were the most popular.
 Solid, tropical colors like lime green, sherbet orange, and Caribbean blue were in demand as well as checks and prints in the same color family.
-Think “tacky tourist” clothing and your not far off from 50’s summer fashion.
+Think “tacky tourist” clothing and you are not far off from ’50s summer fashion.

 It was very common for women to buy a four piece matching clothing set with shirt, long pants, peddle pushers, and culotte shorts.
 This way women always had a matching outfit to wear for all kinds of weather.
 If shirts didn’t match they were usually a light colored, short sleeve or sleeveless, blouse.

 What 1950s shorts do you want to wear?
-Here are some new vintage inspired shorts and pants for your vintage wardrobe:
+Here are some new vintage 1950s inspired shorts for your vintage wardrobe: